aryamiryala/DataSciencePortfolio/README.md

 <h1>Contents</h1>

 PythonWebScraping: Simple web scraping example using Python's beautifulsoup and pandas.
-All work done in Jupyter Notebook and created a csv file from data found on real website
+All work done in Jupyter Notebook and created a csv file from data found on real website after converting it into a pandas dataframe

 <h1>In Progress</h1>